TolikPylypchuk/SharpHook/docs/articles/hooks.md

 SharpHook provides two implementations of `IGlobalHook`:

-- `SharpHook.SimpleGlobalHook` runs all of its event handlers on that same thread on which the hook itself runs.
+- `SharpHook.SimpleGlobalHook` runs all of its event handlers on the same thread on which the hook itself runs.
 This means that the handlers should generally be fast since they will block the hook from handling the events that follow if they run for too long.